-Search for keywords in 2 million catalog records of the special collections of member institutions.
+Search for keywords in more than 2.4 million catalog records of the special collections of member institutions.
 (Circulating collections are not included.)

 Other search options, including Boolean search, are available after an initial search is completed.